ArpitJoshi18/Internship_summary-/README.md

 	*Input should be in the text file format of the captured file from Wireshark (Can be downloaded as .txt from Wireshark).

-	*This code was specifically written to parse RNTI (Radio Network Temporary Identifier.), PDU( Protocol Data Unit ) from 'Femto application platform interface' (FAPI).
+	*This code was specifically written to parse RNTI (Radio Network Temporary Identifier.) and PDU( Protocol Data Unit ) from 'Femto application platform interface' (FAPI).

     	(( The specifications were extended to nFAPI (network functional application platform interface) following a virtualization study undertaken by Small Cell Forum, which examined different functional splits between virtual and physical network functions. ))

     	*filter.txt contains a filter for FAPI packets.
 	After implimentation of this filter, Wireshark would parse FAPI packets at Wireshark level.
 	It should then be converted to a text file to put in as input for parse.py

 	For more details, check Explanation.pdf